apachecn/geeksforgeeks-dsal-zh/new/doubly-circular-linked-list-set-1-introduction-and-insertion.md

         ```

-2.  **Insertion at the beginning of the list:** To insert a node at the beginning of the list, create a node(Say T) with data = 5, T next pointer points to first node of the list, T previous pointer points to last node the list, last node’s next pointer points to this T node, first node’s previous pointer also points this T node and at last don’t forget to shift ‘Start’ pointer to this T node.
+2.  **Insertion at the beginning of the list:** To insert a node at the beginning of the list, create a node(Say T) with data = 5, T next pointer points to first node of the list, T previous pointer points to last node the list, last node's next pointer points to this T node, first node's previous pointer also points this T node and at last don't forget to shift 'Start' pointer to this T node.

     ![Insertion at beginning of list](img/908f51fd4c7f6c6b4ccafc7334a49d7a.png)